Evidence for Equitable Health Systems

 Evaluating civil society roles in budget advocacy for sexual and reproductive health.
 TARSC has worked with WHO, HLSP to evaluate civil society roles in budget advocacy for sexual and reproductive heath in Uganda as part of a wider international programme.
 The report is available on this website.

-Community based systems in HIV treatment TARSC is part of a consortium in the CoBaSys programme strengthening community voice in AIDS programmes in east and southern Africa (ESA).
-We are co-ordinating PRA research in Zimbabwe, Tanzania, Namibia, Mozambique, Malawi and Botswana to explore the factors that facilitate and block access to, use and effective coverage of services and responses to HIV, and to identify approaches and services that support community responses to HIV and AIDS.
+Community based systems in HIV treatment TARSC participated in the consortium in the EU ACP supported CoBaSys programme strengthening community voice in AIDS programmes in east and southern Africa (ESA).
+TARSc led in the work using PRA approaches on factors that facilitate and block access to, use and effective coverage of services and responses to HIV, and to identify approaches and services that support community responses to HIV and AIDS.

 Skills training for Community based research.
 TARSC trains organisations in community based research.
 The training programme is in two stages.
 Stage 1 provides basic skills in research and survey methods, and support to develop research questions, field tools and protocols.
 The field work is then implemented and a copy of the results sent to TARSC to prepare the materials for the second stage training.
 In Stage 2 the training course covers analysis and reporting, working with the data generated in the field research.
 Training is tailored to the needs of the organisations.
 Organisations interested in this training programme are invited to contact TARSC at firstname.lastname@example.org.